 Xavier invites Cal and his mother to visit the academy.
 Unfortunately they arrive at the wrong wing and Cal mimic's the X-Men's powers unable to control them.
 Attacking the X-Men, as each one is clear out of the room reducing the number of powers he can mimic.
 Xavier helps Cal regain control and uses Cerebro to examine Cal's powers.

-Shocking Cal is not a mutant, but a human who can mimic mutant's powers.
+Shocking Cal is not a mutant, but a super-human who can mimic mutant's powers.
 The X-Men debate whether to accept a human into their school, but Cal is insulted that they would reject him.
 Storm welcomes his departure as Spyke tries to get him back.
 Cal wants Evan to come with him and be like him, but Spyke isn't ashamed of them and is accepted by just being himself.

 Cal's mother switches him into another school district hopefully with less mutants.
 Calvin Rankin has mimicked the powers of Cyclops, Nightcrawler, Xavier, Wolverine, Spyke and the rest of the X-Men Evolution team.